Types of child restraints

 Babies and children—6 months to 4 years

-Babies and children from 6 months and up to 4 years must be in an approved child restraint that is properly adjusted and fastened.
+Babies and children from 6 months to 4 years must be in an approved child restraint that is properly fastened and adjusted.
 The child restraint may be rear-facing or forward-facing with a built-in harness.
-However, we recommend babies and children stay in a rear-facing restraint for as long as their size allows.
+We recommend babies and children stay in a rear-facing restraint for as long as their size allows.

 Children—4 to 7 years